 Dr. Mack joined the faculty of the Hahn School of Nursing and Health Science in 2008.
 He has taught across pre-licensure Master’s Degree and Nurse Practitioner nursing programs.
 In 2010, Dr. Mack developed and implemented the Master of Science in Health Care Informatics and Master of Science in Nursing Informatics degree tracks.
 In 2011, Dr. Mack implemented the online Master of Science in Health Care Informatics degree track.
 Dr. Mack was promoted and added the title of Director of Innovative Learning, where he led the implementation of an innovative degree option allowing students to accelerate their academic experience to earn both a Bachelor’s and Master’s degree with the goal of reducing educational expenses for the student while providing graduates with sought-after professional skills in informatics and technology.
 Dr. Mack developed and implemented a hybrid learning option for the Doctor of Nursing Practice (DNP) degree providing registered nurses a path to a DNP in Nursing Informatics and Data Science or Health Systems Leadership.

-Dr. Mack is currently the Director of the Nursing Informatics and Health Care Informatics Master’s degree programs.
-Dr. Mack also manages the post-MSN to DNP Hybrid programs.
+Dr. Mack manages the post-MSN to DNP Hybrid programs.
 In addition, Dr. Mack is the Director of Innovative Learning Services for the Hahn School of Nursing and Health Science.
 This role is responsible for implementing and managing online learning modalities, classroom technology, and student support services.
-Dr. Mack’s program of research includes Telehealth and Telemedicine; Remote Patient Monitoring, and Simulation-Based Learning for Health Care and Nursing Informatics disciplines.
+Dr. Mack’s program of research includes Telehealth and Telemedicine, Remote Patient Monitoring and Simulation-Based Learning for Health Care and Nursing Informatics disciplines.